home | about us

 Discussion Questions:

-1. Does this verse answer the question of whether or not we should put up with people who are hard to love? (yes) How so? (by forbearing, persevering, etc.)
+1. Does this verse answer the question of whether we should put up with people who are hard to love?
+(Yes.)
+How so?
+(By forbearing, persevering, etc.)

-(As time allows, read the following texts, too.
-The hope here is that the kids begin to realize the vast amount of passages on love, kindness, and being nice to people.)
+(If time allows, read the following texts, too.
+The hope is that the students begin to realize the vast amount of passages on love, kindness, and being nice to people.)

 1 John 3:11